Also Known As

 Lemon leaves are dark green, arranged alternatively on the stem.
 These have the nutritive value of lemon fruit to some extent.
 It has a herbal use due to its cleansing nature.
 Hence it can be used in brewing baths n combination with other aroma products like

 Lemon rind is the peel or the skin of lemon fruit.
 To remove lemon rind, wash the fruit thoroughly.
-Now with a scraper or a sharp knife, gently start peeling the skin from top to bottom.
+Now with a grater, gently start peeling the skin from top to bottom.
 It should consist of only the thin yellow skin and not the white portion.
 It has a nice fragrance and is used as ingredient in baked goods.
 The lemon rind should be stored in air tight container under refrigeration until its use.
 Its main purpose is for its flavor.
 You can also use it in garnishing a salad or as a dressing for a mock tail, which consists of lemon fruit.

 For slicing lemon, first wash it under running water.
 Now hold on a chopping board and with a sharp knife, start slicing it.
 The diameter may be around ½ inch, but it is not necessary that all the slices are exactly the same.
 Lemon may be thinly or thickly sliced as per the recipe requirement.
 The slices can be used on mock tail glasses as a garnish.
 Recipes like Lemon Pie, iced lemon treat can be made.
 These can be freezed and stored.

 Lemon wedge can be made by cutting the lemon into 5-6 pieces in horizontal position.
 Wash and cut off the nub area on both the sides.
 Now cut it into 2 halves unpeeled on a chopping board.
 Now make 2-3 thick slices of both the halves, of the thickness as desired.
 These are called the lemon wedges and are very much used in photography of food recipes and drinks.
 It can be used on Rosemary drink.